DevenMarrero/PassManager/README.md

 `pip install Requirements.txt`

+Note: Libraries only have to be installed on the device the server is running on, the client does not use any external librairies.

 ## Quick Lesson on Internet Connections

 Each device on your wifi is given an **internal** IP address so home devices can communicate.
 For example my PC's internal address is 10.0.0.40 and my phone is 10.0.0.41